-THAT Council directs Staff to forward the following Recommendation to the Provincial Liquor and Cannabis Regulation Branch (LCRB): In accordance with 'Division 9 (71)' of the Liquor Control and Licensing Regulation and Council Policy 359, BE IT RESOLVED THAT:
+THAT Council directs Staff to forward the following Recommendation to the Provincial Liquor and Cannabis Regulation Branch (LCRB):

+In accordance with 'Division 9 (71)' of the Liquor Control and Licensing Regulation and Council Policy 359, BE IT RESOLVED THAT:

-- 1. Council recommends support of an application from Three Lakes Brewing Company for a lounge endorsement of a manufacturers licence for Strata Lot 7, Section 14 Township 23 Osoyoos Division Yale District Strata Plan EPS7897, located at 7-2030 Matrix Crescent, Kelowna, BC for the following reasons: - Establishment will have a small occupancy and appropriate hours for its location; - Establishment will have minimal impact on surrounding Industrial uses; and a.
+- 1. Council recommends support of an application from Three Lakes Brewing Company for a lounge endorsement of a manufacturers licence for Strata Lot 7, Section 14 Township 23 Osoyoos Division Yale District Strata Plan EPS7897, located at 7-2030 Matrix Crescent, Kelowna, BC for the following reasons: - Establishment will have a small occupancy and appropriate hours for its location; - Establishment will have minimal impact on surrounding Industrial uses; and - Minimal residential impact within the area. - 2.
+Council's comments on LCLB's prescribed considerations are as follows: Criteria for a lounge endorsement: - a.
 The location of the winery/special event area: